glennraya/xendivel/README.md

 In this example, we can modify the invoice's paper size by invoking the `paperSize('A4')` function and indicating the desired paper size as its parameter.

 #### Change Invoice Orientation

+Your sentence is already well-constructed, but here's a slightly refined version:

 You can also modify the orientation of the invoice; by default, it's in `portrait`.
 You can change it to `landscape` using the `orientation()` function.